Nester44/version-to-image/README.md

 ## Docker Support

 The application also includes a Dockerfile for building a Docker image of the application.
 To build the Docker image, run `docker build -t version-to-image ..` To run the Docker image, use `docker run -p 8080:8080 version-to-image`.
+You will also need to pass environmental variables.
+You can pass variables from .env file to container with `--env-file ./.env`.

 ### Proxy